150.8K

 Interview Flow

-The interview flows smoothly, with Louisa sharing her personal story and insights, and Tracy asking thoughtful follow-up questions to dive deeper into the key themes.
+The interview flows smoothly, with Luisa sharing her personal story and insights, and Tracy asking thoughtful follow-up questions to dive deeper into the key themes.
 [03:45]

 Question Analysis

-Tracy's questions are effective in eliciting Louisa's expertise and personal experiences, allowing the listener to gain a comprehensive understanding of the challenges and solutions Louisa addresses in her work.
+Tracy's questions are effective in eliciting Luisa's expertise and personal experiences, allowing the listener to gain a comprehensive understanding of the challenges and solutions Luisa addresses in her work.
 [04:01]

 Context and Background